 “Good services, nice group of people, overall happy with my experience.”

-Falling can be a very serious risk especially for the aging population.
-In many instances it will determine if someone is able to live independently or if they need assistance.
+Falling can be a very serious risk, especially for the aging population.
+In many instances, it will determine if someone is able to live independently or if they need assistance.
 There are many entities that are assessed to determine someone’s risk of falling.
-By understanding each person’s situation, we are able to develop an individualized plan to decrease this risk`.
+By understanding each person’s situation, we are able to develop an individualized plan to decrease this risk.

 Incontinence is the loss of bladder or bowel control resulting in involuntary loss of urine or stool.
 Pelvic floor weakness resulting in a loss of muscular support for the bladder, uterus or rectum is often the cause.
 Incontinence for urine may be termed stress, urgency, or frequency.
 A physical therapist will use various customized approaches to strengthen your pelvic floor and decrease your episodes of incontinence.
 Please see the Women’s Health Page for more information.